mesh-grid/gmesh/standard/README.md

 ## Unique Integer-based IDs

-To generate unique yet short IDs, Murcurial uses Twitter's Snowflake ID.
+To generate unique yet short IDs, Gmesh uses Twitter's Snowflake ID.

 To prevent user grief as well, user endpoints must provide **unreliable integers**. (integers which turn into strings when they go over 32 bits).

 ## Formats

-Since IDs are stored as strings, they can also be
+Since IDs are stored as strings.
+Max length for these names are 100 characters.

 ### User IDs